-One-Step Method
+Understand the One-Step Method

-In general, you use the one-step method when network users repeatedly log on to the same remote network hosts through a server.
-This connection is more efficient and enables the server to act upon greater knowledge of the protocols in use because the server acts as a network connection rather than as a terminal.
+In general, you use the one-step method when network users repeatedly log on to the same remote network hosts through a communication server.
+This connection is more efficient and enables the communication server to have more knowledge of the protocols in use because the communication server acts as a network connection rather than as a terminal.

 The one-step method provides transparent protocol conversion.
 When connecting to the remote network host, the user enters the connection command to the remote network host, but does not need to specify protocol translation.
-The network administrator creates a configuration that defines a connection and the protocols to be translated.
+The network administrator has already created a configuration that defines a connection and the protocols to be translated.
 The user performs one step to connect with the host.

-When you make a one-step connection to the server, the server determines which host the connection is for and which protocol that host is using.
+When you make a one-step connection to the communication server, the communication server determines which host the connection is for and which protocol that host is using.
 It then establishes a new network connection using the protocol required by that host.

 A disadvantage of the one-step method is that the initiating computer or user does not know that two networking protocols are being used.
 This means that parameters of the foreign network protocols cannot be changed after connections are established.
-The exception to this limitation is the set of parameters common to both networking protocols.
-Any parameter in this set can be changed from the first host to the final destination.
+The exception to this limitation is any set of parameters common to both networking protocols.
+Any parameter common to both can be changed from the first host to the final destination.